maryleemarks/Factory.Solution/README.md

 }
 ```

 - Update all the information above in the square brackets.
-If you named the database the same name as the .sql file that was imported, then `database =` should be `mary_marks`.
 Change the server, port, and uid if necessary.

 ### Import/Update Database Using Entity Framework Core